 1. Pre-rinse

 A quick pre-rinse will get some of the dirt out of the clothing before the wash phase begins.
-Pack a small lightweight sink stopper.
+Pack a small, lightweight sink stopper.
+Not all sinks have stoppers.
+So it is best to be prepared in case you find a sink without a stopper.

-You’d be surprised how many hotels don’t have built-in sink stoppers or the ones they have leak.
-A sink stopper is a clever and inexpensive must pack gadget.
+You’d be surprised how many hotels don’t have built-in sink stoppers or the ones they have leaks.
+A sink stopper is a clever and inexpensive must-pack gadget.
 Fill the sink or tub with water, immerse the clothes, and knead them with your hands, much like kneading dough.
 Then drain off the water, squeeze the clothes to remove as much of the dirty water as practical, and set them aside.

 2. Fill the basin with soap and water